-We can make the Present Continuous (also known as the present progressive) in the following way:
+We can make the Present Continuous tense (also known as the present progressive) in the following way:

 Present Simple of ‘Be’ + Verb-ing

 We are working.

 I am working I’m working

 She is working She’s working

 It is working It’s working

 They are working They’re workingTRY THE FREE CAMBRIDGE ENGLISH TEST

 Question form of the Present Continuous or Present Progressive